visionof2030-pixel/Cv-2/README.md

                 visionItem4Title: "Continuous Learning",
                 visionItem4Desc: "I believe that a continuously learning teacher is the most capable of inspiring his students.",
                 achievementText: "In 2021, I was promoted to the rank of Senior Teacher after a professional career spanning years as a practicing teacher, during which I provided outstanding performance that contributed to the development of the educational process within the school.
 This promotion came in recognition of my efforts in employing modern teaching strategies that enhance students' critical and creative thinking skills, in addition to my ability to analyze learning outcomes and build individual remedial plans that resulted in a clear improvement in student levels.<br><br>This promotion reflected the educational authority's confidence in my professional skills, especially in designing innovative activities that integrate deep understanding skills, collaborative work, and self-learning within the classroom environment.
 It was also an acknowledgment of my role in developing educational programs and activities before 2021, and my contribution to building a stimulating classroom environment where students feel safe and eager to participate and learn.<br><br>This promotion is an important milestone in my career, as it was not just a transition to a higher functional level, but rather the result of accumulated experiences and professional practices that proved their impact on students and the educational system within the school.
 Today, I continue my work as a senior teacher committed to continuous improvement, applying the best educational practices, and contributing to raising the quality of education and achieving higher learning outcomes.",
-                eportfolioText: "The e-portfolio provides a comprehensive overview of my professional career in English language teaching, documenting the most important achievements and developments in my educational journey.
-The file includes a collection of documents and certificates that reflect the development of my professional competencies and their impact on the educational process.",
                 techText: "I have a great passion for technology and digital education, and I keep up with the latest developments in the field of artificial intelligence and its educational applications.
 I have practical experience in designing and developing interactive activities and electronic tests using HTML, CSS, and JavaScript, which enriches the learning experience and makes it more interactive and attractive for students.
 I use AI tools to analyze student performance and design customized educational plans, and I also design innovative digital content that suits modern learning needs.
 I always strive to integrate technology into the educational process in creative ways that keep pace with the requirements of the digital age and serve the goals of Saudi Vision 2030.",
                 footerText: "© 2024 All Rights Reserved - Fahad AlKhaldi",
                 // إضافة ترجمة نصوص الأيقونات